-This example is included in the file tab\widget\example1.pro in the examples/widgets subdirectory of the IDL distribution.
-You can either open the file in an IDL editor window and compile and run the code using items on the Run menu, or simply enter tab widget example1 at the IDL command prompt.
-See "Running the Example Code" on page 824 if IDL does not run the program as expected.
+This example is included in the file tab\widget\example1.pro in the examples/doc/widgets subdirectory of the IDL distribution.
+You can either open the file in an IDL editor window (by entering .COMPILE tab\widget\example) and compile and run the code using items on the Run menu, or simply enter at the IDL command prompt.
+See "Running the Example Code" on page 679 if IDL does not run the program as expected.